 And if you’ve found other great reads or listens out there, please do share either on @curiouscreativeclub Instagram page or email me via the contact form below – sharing is caring after all and the beauty of this page is for us all to learn together and discover the magic makers out there that can help or inspire us further.

-So lets begin in the library…In no particular order, the following books are well-worth your time J
+So lets begin in the library…In newest order first, the following books are well-worth your time.

 Hashtag Authetic – Sarah Tasker (Of @me_and_orla on Instagram)